Merkeley/dsp/lessons/statistics/8-3-scoring.md

 mean_err, rmse, goals = SimulateMany(3, 100)
 mean_err, rmse, goals
 ```
-The sample size is large enough that it should be unbiased.
+The sample size (number of goals) is small which will lead to biased estimates.

 ---